Children’s Immunity: Support for School and Pre-school

 It can come as quite a shock to new parents when their child brings home from pre-school or day-care the first winter full of new bugs to share around.
 Many families who had prided themselves on their robust immunity suddenly fall like dominoes with the merry-go-round of coughs, colds, sniffles and tummy bugs that seem to often do the rounds of early childhood centres.
 School, when it comes, can be a whole new ball game again- new people, new bugs to share, new viruses for our kids’ immune systems to get to know.

 Herbalist and naturopath parents I know have often told me that they are surprised by just how much support their children need some winters to support good immune function.
 And yet this support is worth its weight in gold if it can prevent our littlies from getting sick, or reduce the duration and severity of their illness.

 Alongside the core basics of good immune support for our children are the natural remedies we can utilise to maximise robust and vital immunity.
-Those basic essentials are: good nutrition, good sleeps, and lack of emotional or physical stress.
+Those basic essentials are good nutrition, good sleep, and reducing emotional or physical stress.
 In addition to this good foundation are the herbal remedies that have been used by humans for even longer than children have been going to school!

 Prevention Is Better Than Cure

 Because prevention really is the best medicine (alongside laughter), any herb which can actually enhance and strengthen our innate ability to fight bacteria and viral insult is worth investigating.
 Echinacea is just such a herb.
 For kids, putting a daily dose of Echinacea in the drink bottle can be an easy way to sip immune support all day long.